AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

     <ul>
     <li>Most of the critical issues are actually resolved with upgrades and can be avoided.</li>
     <li>Regular upgrades help reduce faced challenges and increase efficiency by eliminating these challenges.</li>
-    <li>Customer Care volume will be reduced, allowing for speedier resolutions and more attention to your issues that are not related to upgrades.</li>
+    <li>Customer Care volume is reduced, allowing for speedier resolutions and more attention to your issues that are not related to upgrades.</li>
     </ul>
   </td>
 </tr>